CAMO-R/Rshiny/README.md

 Note that the installation progress of R packages may take up to a few minutes.
 Please check the progress in R console and may need to select whether to update all/some/none packages.
 After all packages has been installed, the CAMO Shiny app will automatically open in your default browser.

 ## Where to find the full tutorial
 After starting CAMO, users need to select a local directory as the working directory in the Setting page before any analysis.
-Please refer to the full tutorial for details.
+Please refer to the full tutorial for details at
 [https://github.com/CAMO-R/other/blob/main/Rshiny_tutorial/CAMO_RShiny_Tutorial.pdf](https://github.com/CAMO-R/other/blob/main/Rshiny_tutorial/CAMO_RShiny_Tutorial.pdf)